Aptera Electric Car FAQ

 This created quite an uproar on Social Media because a lot of people plan to make cross–

-country trips in their cars so they do really need it.
+country trips in their cars so they need it.
 It was stated at the webinar that the

 included L2 charger would charge at the rate of 57 mph.
 That would make cross-country